ironcore-dev/metal-operator/docs/api-reference/api.md

 </td>
 <td>
 <p>ServerMaintenancePolicy is maintenance policy to be enforced on the server when applying setting.
-ServerMaintenancePolicyOwnerApproval is asking for human approval if bmc reboot is needed ServerMaintenancePolicyEnforced will not create a maintenance request even if bmc reboot is needed.</p>
+ServerMaintenancePolicyOwnerApproval is asking for User approval for changing BMC settings
+note: User approval is only enforced for server&rsquo;s which are reserved state ServerMaintenancePolicyEnforced will not create a maintenance request even if bmc reboot is needed.</p>
 </td>
 </tr>
 <tr>
 <td>
-<code>serverMaintenanceRefList</code><br/>
+<code>serverMaintenanceRefMap</code><br/>
 <em>
 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.32/#*k8s.io/api/core/v1.objectreference--">
 map[string]*k8s.io/api/core/v1.ObjectReference